People Who Make Amazing Mom Friends Just Naturally Do These 9 Things

 Nothing says misery quite like puking beside your puking toddler.
 A good mom friend knows this.
 And while she wants to know that your kids are okay, she knows they are if you are!

-3. She notices little changes you make.
+3. She notices little changes you make

-With a lack of daily colleagues or regular adult interactions, a haircut, manicure/pedicure, 1/10 of a pound lost can often go unnoticed.
+With a lack of daily colleagues or regular adult interactions, a haircut, manicure/pedicure, and 1/10 of a pound lost can often go unnoticed.
 It is nice to have an adult notice you changed things up a little!

-4. She encourages your current "thing," and doesn't seem to notice when it falls by the wayside.
+4. She encourages your current "thing," and doesn't seem to notice when it falls by the wayside

 It is easier to make your own baby food from scratch, exercise during nap time, and shower before the kids get up when there is one child in the house, or when you have a good sleeper, or when the stars all align at exactly the same time Jupiter's moon is in your orbit.